Jug McSpaden: Career

+McSpaden was named the 1994 Nissan Open Tournament Honoree, having won the event in 1944.
+In 1995, McSpaden said to Byron Nelson, "If you wouldn't have been born, I'd have been known as a pretty good player."

 According to Byron Nelson, McSpaden was "a better player than most people know".
 He was "honest, forthright, kind of rough and gruff", and because of his "exceptionally long arms" only used a 42-inch driver for most of his career.